 Prescription-medication errors are a common form of medical negligence.
-The Food and Drug Administration estimates that over 1.3 million Americans are harmed by medication errors each year, with 7,000 to 9,000 being fatal.
+Some studies estimate that over 1.5 million Americans are harmed by medication errors each year, with 7,000 to 9,000 being fatal.

 Sometimes a patient is at fault by failing to follow clear instructions.
-In other circumstances, however, physicians (and/or affiliated hospitals), nurses, pharmacists, and drug manufacturers may be responsible.
+In other circumstances, however, physicians (and/or affiliated hospitals), nurses, pharmacists, and drug manufacturers may be responsible for medical malpractice.
 The most widespread mistakes include patients receiving the wrong medication and being prescribed incorrect dosages.
 In addition, healthcare providers might fail to account for a patient’s drug allergies, overlook potential adverse drug interactions, or neglect to inform patients of common side effects.
 Manufacturer and pharmacy mislabeling issues can also harm patients.

 Miscommunication between physicians and pharmacists can play a significant role, too.
 Many medication names sound alike when spoken or have similar spellings to others, which can lead to errors.
 Notorious physician penmanship can contribute as well.
 In many areas of the country, the transition from handwritten prescriptions to electronic prescriptions has been a godsend.